Why does great logo design cost more than I thought it would?

 There are many reasons that logo design and graphic design in general can be pricey, but let me just start out by saying that not every logo designer is trying to rip you off, rather, we know what goes into creating great branding that will last a lifetime.
 Not every Castle Rock graphic designer is a logo designer so you do need to understand what goes into a great logo design.

-The following list is 10 reasons why logo design isn’t cheap:
+10 reasons why logo design isn’t cheap:

 1. Logo design actually takes a lot of work